How to create safer streets and encourage responsible driving

-Throughout the 20th century, urban planning prioritized the quick and unobstructed flow of motor vehicle traffic.
-Within the last few decades, however, communities and city planners have begun to embrace more balanced spaces that encourage walking, cycling and outdoor social interaction.
-Here, we'll look at how traffic calming strategies create safer streets for everyone.
+Urban landscaping in the 20th century focused on the quick and unobstructed flow of motor vehicle traffic.
+It is only within the last few decades that urban planning has started to embrace more balanced spaces within the community—encouraging walking, cycling, and outdoor social interaction.
+This innovation of shared space calls for traffic calming strategies that help to create safer streets for everyone.

 What is traffic calming?

-Traffic calming is a road design strategy that encourages more attentive and responsible driving.
-It uses sensory-rich environments to reduce vehicle speeds—and to foster safe habits among all road users.
+Traffic calming is a road design strategy that promotes attentive and responsible driving.
+It uses sensory-rich environments to reduce vehicle speeds and foster safe habits among all road users.

 Why does it work?
-Drivers take into consideration their whole driving environment—whether they know it or not—to determine their driving behavior.
-Things like road conditions, obstructions, sight distance and the presence of pedestrians can consciously or unconsciously affect driver safety.
+Traffic calming design forces drivers to pay attention to their overall driving environment to determine their driving behavior.
+Factors such as road conditions, obstructions, sight distance, and the presence of pedestrians can seriously impact road safety.
 Traffic calming strategies are used to create environments where the most convenient driving behaviors are also the safest.